Can You Wear Aligners at Night Only?

-In short, part-time aligners can work for some patients with very mild issues, but it will take them longer to produce desired outcomes.
-It is important to consult your provider or orthodontist before accepting these appliances to treat severe teeth misalignment problems.
+In short, part-time aligners can work for some patients with mild issues, but it will take them longer to produce desired outcomes.
+It is important to consult your provider or orthodontist before accepting these appliances to treat moderate or severe teeth misalignment problems.

 Make sure to discuss the cost-effectiveness of buying night-only aligners.
-Sometimes, this treatment requires more sets of appliances than you would need with traditional aligners.
+Sometimes, this treatment requires more sets of aligners than you would need with traditional aligners.

 Risks of Night Aligners

-Also, less wear time exposes you to orthodontic relapse, which delays your pursuit of a brighter smile and better oral health.
-The lack of optimal, continuous orthodontic pressure causes your teeth to move back to their pre-correction position in this case.
+- Less wear time may expose you to orthodontic relapse, in which the lack of optimal, continuous orthodontic pressure causes your teeth to move back to their pre-correction position.